 • Siegel, D. J. (1999).
 The Developing Mind: How Relationships and the Brain Interact to Shape Who We Are

 • Porges, S. W. (2011).
-The Polyvagal Theory: Neurophysiological Foundations of Emotions, Attachment, Communication, and Self-regulation
+The Polyvagal Theory: Neurophysiological Foundations of Emotions, Attachment, Communication, and Self-Regulation

 Leave a comment